johanbove/johanbove.github.io/_posts/2016-06-16-sharing-my-feeds.md

 categories: blog
 ---

-I am an somewhat active user of both Feedly, Pocket and Twitter.
+I am a somewhat active user of both Feedly, Pocket and Twitter.

 Since recently both great news reading tools offer the feature to share content.
 While I like to share interesting content I'm posting here both links to these services in the hopes it will serve you well.